Haoming02/sd-webui-easy-tag-insert/README.md

 <img src="./editor.png" width=768>
 </p>

-## Setting
+## Settings
-You can go to the `EZ Tags` section under <ins>User Interface</ins> in the **Settings**, and disable the use of the provided custom style.
+> The following are in the `EZ Tags` section under the <ins>User Interface</ins> category of the **Settings** tab

+- [ ] You can disable the use of the provided custom style.
 This reverts the cards back to the native Webui look, and allows you to add preview images to the cards.
+- [ ] You can disable the grouping of the cards based on Categories.
+This reverts the cards placement back to the native Webui look, and allows you to sort the cards.